MrKai77/Export-unsigned-ipa-files/README.md

 2. Enter the Products folder and rename the `Applications` folder to `Payload`.
 3. Click on `Compress "Payload"` to make a zip file.
 4. Finally, rename the `Payload.zip` to `Payload.ipa`.

+### Congratulations, you have successfully crated a unsigned ipa file of your app!